roysc/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ### BaseLockup

 The base lockup account is used by all default lockup accounts.
 It contains the basic information for a lockup account.
-The Base lockup account keeps knowledge of the staking delegations from the account.
+The base lockup account keeps knowledge of the staking delegations from the account.

 ```go
 type BaseLockup struct {